 Purchasing Wood Flooring

 Wood floors are sold through home centers, large flooring retailers, online sources and independent flooring stores.
 Generally, you are expected to pick the flooring you want based on a sample that is small enough to hold in your hand or, in the case of online retailers, on a small photo of the product.
 However, some larger retailers allow you to upload a photo of the room where you want the flooring to go, and then the application shows how different products will look in the room.
 That's helpful, but there are a few other things to consider when making a purchase.

-*The source: *Most wood flooring manufacturers obtain the wood from managed tree farms.
+The source: Most wood flooring manufacturers obtain the wood from managed tree farms.
 But if you are unsure of the source, check for the Forest Stewardship Council (FSC) seal.
 FSC is an international program that certifies wood products that come from sustainable and environmentally friendly sources.
-The program covers everything from forest management to making sure the workers are treated fairly.
+The program covers everything from proper forest management to fair labor issues.

 *The grade: *All wood is graded based on how it looks.
 It's important to remember that a wood's grade has nothing to do with strength or durability.
 But wood is a natural product and it is going to have some "imperfections," such as knots, wormholes and the like.
 A product with the least amount of imperfections will be graded "clear" or "select."
 Boards with more imperfections might be labeled No. 1 or No. 2.
 Many wood manufacturers associations have their own grading systems, and some retailers have proprietary grading systems.
 The important thing is to check the grade, which you can find in the product's literature, and ask the salesperson to explain it.

 Before installation, the wood needs to sit in the room where it will be installed for a few days so that it can acclimate to the humidity of the room.
 During installation, the boards are attached to a plywood subfloor that must be clean and flat.
 Low areas must be filled with a leveling compound to provide an acceptable surface.